olayomipo/Revie/README.md

 Welcome to the documentation for your Revie API!
 Below, you'll find details about the available endpoints, request methods, and response formats.

+Hosted using Render at [click here](https://revie-ygqb.onrender.com) Feel free to test enjoy

 ## User